Uploading

 Select "Add another featured artist" and choose Featuring from the dropdown, then enter in your featured artist info.
 After selecting "Yes," enter the artist name for your featured artist.

-Once the featured artist is entered, click on "Submit edit request" on the bottom of the edits page.
+Once the featured artist is entered, click on "Submit edit request" at the bottom of the edits page.
 Streaming services usually handle these edits within a few days, but metadata updates like this can take 1-2 weeks to reflect across all services.

 Go to article